Why Choose a CD009 transmission for your LS swap?

 Although the CD009 is an underdog in the swap community, it has proven to be a reliable and stable swap option.
 Those looking to swap out their transmission with a CD009 will be pleased to know that several adapter plates make this transmission work with whatever motor they utilize.

-Find out more about Z33 or Z32 6-speed transmission and our adapter for your LS swap.
+Find out more about G Force Z32 5-speed, Z33 6-speed or Frontier/Xterra transmission adapter kits for your LS swap.